our blog

 It’s hard to miss all the talk about cryptocurrency, NFTs, Bitcoin, blockchain, etc.

-Reactions to this new technology seem to range from “next best thing since…” from those who’ve eagerly embraced it to “too risky and untrustworthy” from those wary of this new (and often volatile) digital landscape.
+Reactions to the new blockchain technology seems to range from “next best thing since …” from those who’ve eagerly embraced it to “too risky and untrustworthy” from those wary of this new (and often volatile) digital landscape.
 The reality is no doubt somewhere in the middle.

 The recently popularized NFT is a unit of data stored on a blockchain and generally equates to a digital asset such as a photo, video or audio file.
 But there are still plenty of questions surrounding what legal rights, if any, are conveyed with an NFT, such as copyright, so this area of blockchain technology remains fairly volatile.